Evidence

-Nature of evidence
+Philosophy of evidence

+Characteristics

 Understood in its broadest sense, evidence for a proposition is what supports this proposition.
 Traditionally, the term is sometimes understood in a narrower sense: as the intuitive knowledge of facts that are considered indubitable.
 In this sense, only the singular form is used.
 This meaning is found especially in phenomenology, in which evidence is elevated to one of the basic principles of philosophy, giving philosophy the ultimate justifications that are supposed to turn it into a rigorous science.
 In a more modern usage, the plural form is also used.
 In academic discourse, evidence plays a central role in epistemology and in the philosophy of science.
 Reference to evidence is made in many different fields, like in science, in the legal system, in history, in journalism and in everyday discourse.
 A variety of different attempts have been made to conceptualize the nature of evidence.
 These attempts often proceed by starting with intuitions from one field or in relation to one theoretical role played by evidence and go on to generalize these intuitions, leading to a universal definition of evidence.

 One important intuition is that evidence is what justifies beliefs.
 This line of thought is usually followed in epistemology and tends to explain evidence in terms of private mental states, for example, as experiences, other beliefs or knowledge.
 This is closely related to the idea that how rational someone is, is determined by how they respond to evidence.
 Another intuition, which is more dominant in the philosophy of science, focuses on evidence as that which confirms scientific hypotheses and arbitrates between competing theories.
 On this view, it is essential that evidence is public so that different scientists can share the same evidence.
 This leaves publicly observable phenomena like physical objects and events as the best candidates for evidence, unlike private mental states.
 One problem with these approaches is that the resulting definitions of evidence, both within a field and between fields, vary a lot and are incompatible with each other.
 For example, it is not clear what a bloody knife and a perceptual experience have in common when both are treated as evidence in different disciplines.
 This suggests that there is no unitary concept corresponding to the different theoretical roles ascribed to evidence, i.e. that we do not always mean the same thing when we talk of evidence.

+On the other hand, Aristotle, phenomenologists, and numerous scholars accept that there could be several degrees of evidence.
+For instance, while the outcome of a complex equation may become more or less evident to a mathematician after hours of deduction, yet with little doubts about it, a simpler formula would appear more evident to them.

+Riofrio has detected some characteristics that are present in evident arguments and proofs.
+The more they are evident, the more these characteristics will be present.
+There are six intrinsic characteristics of evidence: